kandelvijaya/website/content/post/promiseIn30Lines.md

 ![Monadic AsyncTask](/img/monadicPromise.png)

-Think of it as a box which will provide a liquid pipe to the caller.
-The caller knows what kind of liquid he/she will get when the box is filled.
-Maybe water, alcohol or beer.
+Think of it as a **box** which will provide a **liquid** pipe to the caller.
+The caller knows what **kind of liquid** he/she will get when the box is filled.
+Maybe water, whiskey or beer.
 This is the BOX's promise (the liquid type).
 While the box might take time to fill before pushing to caller, the caller can act as if he already has such liquid.
-Thats all.
+For instance, prepare the right container to store the liquid when it comes.

 In our case, a async task can produce a promise.
 The pipe will be the function `then` through which you supply what work you will do when you get the liquid (type of result).